mollerse/frp-sbs/blogpost.md

 - The added record received from the server

 The first source of data is the AJAX-request we send to the server in order to fetch the existing record collection.
-Because a jQuery AJAX-request is based on promises, we use bacon.js' `Bacon.fromPromise` to create an `EventStream` of the request.
+Because a jQuery AJAX-request is based on promises, we use bacon.js' `Bacon.fromPromise` to create an `EventStream` of the respone.

 ```javascript
 var records = Bacon.fromPromise($.ajax("/records"));